miri0789/CloudPillar/wiki/TLD.md

 ## 3.1.
 Architecture Principles

-The architecture for the Cloud Platform for Connected Health Devices (CPC) is designed with the following key principles:
+The architecture for the CloudPillar for Cybersecurity of Connected Health Devices (CPC) is designed with the following key principles:

 1. **Resilient Networking with Store-and-Forward Protocols**: Given the intermittent nature of network connections in hospital settings and firewalls blocking incoming connections, a store-and-forward protocol is used.
 This allows devices to store data locally and forward it to the cloud when the network connection is available, thereby ensuring data reliability and robustness.